billbunkum/bizarre-beijing/readme_bill.md

 4. Purging/Clearing:
 `localStorage.clear();`

+# A Better Way (Using Webpack)
++ Instead of doing everything CLI, use WEBPACK and Scripts.

 ## Package.json Scripts & Webpack
 + Gets away from Global modules – this is good cos *EXAMPLE*: live-server, babel